adimishra1/QuickSat/README.md

+# QUICKSAT
-# QUICKSAT (SAT Solver for CS202 Assignment-02)
+## (SAT Solver for CS202 Assignment-02)

-### Qicksat is a SAT Solver which accepts the input in DIMACS format and then checks for Satisfiablity of the given set of clauses ,just like MINISAT.
+Qicksat is a SAT Solver which accepts the input in DIMACS format and then checks for Satisfiablity of the given set of clauses, just like MINISAT.
-### Our SAT Solver uses a method of Semantic Tableaux to reach the output.
+Our SAT Solver uses a method of Semantic Tableaux to reach the output.

-#### Compile the satsolver.cpp via :
+Compile the satsolver.cpp via :

 ```
 g++ quicksat.cpp

 ```

-#### Then execute the executable file created :
+Then execute the executable file created :
 ```
 ./a.out yourinput.cnf answer.txt